cwendorf/EASI/docs/Functions/plotContrast.md

-`plotContrast` {EASI}

 ## Plot Contrast

 ### Description

-Provides the plot of the means, the mean contrast, and their confidence intervals given the input.
+Provides the plot of the means, the mean contrast, and their confidence intervals.

 ### Usage